What is a bankruptcy?

 Debts created by willful and malicious injury will also be excepted from discharge.
 These types of claims arise from intentional actions by the debtor, done with malice that causes damage.
 It is important to note that ordinary negligence claims are dischargeable.
 A plaintiff with a personal injury claim would need to allege significantly more than simple negligence to have his or her claim deemed non-dichargeable in the Bankruptcy Court.

 Not only may a single creditor attempt to have a particular debt found non-dischargeable pursuant to §523.
-Chapter 7 debtors also need to be aware that, pursuant to U.S.C. §727, upon motion by the trustee or a creditor, the court may disallow a final discharge of all debts, of whatever nature, if the debtor, among other things:
+Chapter 7 debtors also need to be aware that, pursuant to U.S.C. §727, upon motion by the trustee or a creditor, the court may disallow a final discharge of all debts, if the debtor, among other things:

 - Destroys or conceals his property within one year before filing or after the date of filing, with the intent to hinder, delay or defraud a creditor;

 - Conceals, destroys, falsifies or fails to preserve records of his financial conditions;

 - Knowingly in a bankruptcy case makes a false account, oath or claim;